datopian/playbook/culture/README.md

 You will be supported and challenged to develop continuously professionally and personally.

-Your relationship to your parents is not only a personal matter -- it impacts your whole being include your work.
+Your relationship to your parents is not only a personal matter -- it impacts your whole being including your work.

-This isn't something we'll insist on anyone sharing -- but we strongly believe that the greatest opportunities for breakthrough personally and organizationally coming from dealing with the past that constrains our future.
+This isn't something we'll insist on anyone sharing -- but we strongly believe that the greatest opportunities for breakthrough personally and organizationally come from dealing with the past that constrains our future.

 ### Getting in Sync / Getting Complete

-TODO: from Dalio etc.
+TODO: From Dalio, etc.

-### Don't (Intentionally) Cause Upsets, Withold or Gossip
+### Don't (Intentionally) Cause Upsets, Withhold or Gossip

-We do not intentionally cause upsets, withold communications or gossip.
+We do not intentionally cause upsets, withhold communications or gossip.

 ### (Constructive) Disagreement is Welcome

 We strive for an environment where disagreement can be handled powerfully and constructively rather than being a source of fear and distrust.

 ---